 Matrixframe#

-A few points are important when using MatrixFrame:
+A few important points when using MatrixFrame:

-• Sometimes elements may overlap without it being visible.
+Sometimes elements can overlap without you noticing.

 Example

-Fig. 42 Example structure#
+Fig. 80 Example structure#

 Example

-2. You will immediately enter the ‘Geometrie’ interface.
-Click on the grid to create your geometry.
-The coordinates are visible in the bottom bar, and the dimensions appear while clicking.
-Use Esc on your keyboard to stop or to start a new element that is not connected to the end of the previous element.
-Adjust dimensions if necessary using the grids on the left or the coordinates at the bottom of the screen.
+You enter the ‘Geometrie’ interface.
+Click in the grid to create your geometry.
+The coordinates are visible in the bottom bar and the dimensions appear while clicking.
+Use

 Example